acenet-arc/ACENET_Summer_School_GPGPU/_episodes/03-adding-integers.md

 > a = (int *)malloc(sizeof(int));
 > ~~~
 > {: .source}
-> In this case, since you explicitly asked for enough memory to store an integer, you are responsible for giving it back again when you are done with the free function.
+> If you use malloc() or any of its cousins to allocate memory, you are responsible for giving it back again when you are done with the free() function.
 > ~~~
 > free(a);
 > ~~~
 > {: .source}
 {: .callout}

 Since we are dealing with two physical devices (the host CPU and the GPU) we need to work with dynamically allocated memory for data.
 There are CUDA variants for malloc and free that are used to talk to the GPU and handle memory allocation.
-These functions actually deal with pointers to pointers, so it would look like the following.
+These functions actually deal with pointers to pointers, so it looks like the following:

 ~~~
 int *d_a;